getappmap/install-action/README.md

 ## TODO

-- [ ] Update description to action.yml.
 - [ ] Update repo description in GitHub.
 - [ ] Use appmap-action-utils
+- [x] Update description in action.yml.